A co-analytic Cohen indestructible maximal cofinitary group: A co-analytic Cohen-indestructible mcg

+We now use the ideas from the previous section to prove the main result of this paper.
+At the same time, we give a new proof of Kastermans' result that there is a $\Pi^1_1$ mcg in $\eL$, based on the idea of finding generics over countable models.

-We are now ready to prove the main theorem of this paper: \begin{theorem} Assume $\Vee=\eL$.
-Let $\mathcal G_0$ be any countable cofinitary group, and fix $c\in 2^\N$ such that $\mathcal G_0$ is $\Delta^1_1( c )$ as a subset of $\N^\N$.
-Then there is a Cohen-indestructible $\Pi^1_1( c)$ maximal cofinitary group which contains $\mathcal G_0$ as a subgroup. \end{theorem} Our argument resembles Miller's classical construction of co-analytic sets given in \cite{miller-infinite}.
+\begin{theorem} Assume $\Vee=\eL$.
+Let $\mathcal G_0$ be any countable cofinitary group, and fix $c\in 2^\N$ such that an enumeration of $\mathcal G_0$ is arithmetical in $c$ as a subset of $\N\times\N^\N$.
+Then there is a Cohen-indestructible $\Pi^1_1( c)$ maximal cofinitary group which contains $\mathcal G_0$ as a subgroup. \end{theorem} Note that for appropriately chosen $\mathcal G_0$, our method will produce a group which is isomorphic to Kastermans' group from \cite{kastermans-complexity}.
+On the other hand, they are not identical as subgroups of $S_\infty$, as one should not expect that his construction produce a Cohen-indestructible group.

+Our argument is of the same type as Miller's classical construction given in \cite[\S 7]{miller-infinite}.
+A very detailed exposition of this technique can be found in \cite[\S 3]{fischer-co-analytic}; the present account is parallel where possible.
+We start by fixing notation and reviewing some facts, in the course of which we also give a sketch of the proof of Theorem \ref{t.main}.

+The canonical well-ordering of $\eL$ is denoted by $\leq_{\eL}$.
+A \emph{formula} is always a formula in the language of set theory (\cite[p.~1]{kanamori}); likewise for \emph{sentences}.